 - In what way are traffic generators and digital platforms of importance?
 MOOC’s, YouTube, Siri, will become even more game changing actors than they already are.
 What are they able to achieve today?
 What will they achieve for tomorrow?

 - Prime Movers then?
-New kind of roles and actors, like digital crediting, influencers, feedbackloop-trackers, gamification-tools, LMS-actors, playlists and TripAdvisor-for-education will evolve even more than it already has.
+New roles and actors, like digital crediting, exam-centers, influencers, feedbackloop-trackers, gamification-tools, LMS-actors, playlists and TripAdvisor-for-education will evolve even more than it already has.
 What are their strategies?

 - What is happening in the head of the customer/student?
 Quality is in the eyes of the beholder, not defined by the supplier.
 How do they redefine their perception of what quality is?
 What makes them redefine their perception?